watir/watirbook/about.md

 What is this thing Watir, that I have decided to write a book about?
 The answer used to be pretty simple a few years ago, but it is not any more.
 Bret Pettichord (Watir co-creator) would say that it is family of Ruby libraries that drive browsers.
 (Ruby is a programming language, if you did not hear about it so far.)
 I would add to that that Watir is an [open source] project.
 If you do not know what open source is, for now it is enough that you know that you do not have to pay anything to use it.
 Really, anything.

-I was thinking about Watir project, and I have asked myself: "So, what is an open source project, after all?"
+I was thinking about open source, and I have asked myself: "So, what is an open source project, after all?"
 After a lot of thinking (and a few beers) I think I know the answer.
 Open source project is code, documentation and community.
 So simple.

 [open source]: http://en.wikipedia.org/wiki/Open_source